gvwilson/thirdbit/fiction/maddy-roo/index.md

 cracking his knuckles.

-"I don't think glue would be particularly appetizing, do you?"
+"I don't think glue would be particularly appetizing, do you?" a voice asked calmly.
-Special Leaf asked calmly.
 Maddy jumped.
-Somehow the old tortoise had come up silently behind them.
+Somehow Special Leaf had come up silently behind them.
 He looked as peaceful as a log floating down river with his little round glasses perched on his nose, but the goat brothers unclenched their paws.

 The Special held a sheet of paper out to Maddy.
-"I think you dropped this."
+"You missed this one."

-"Thank you," Maddy said.
-She squeezed Sindy's paw before letting go of it to take back the sketch she had dropped.
+"Thank you," Maddy said gratefully, taking back the sketch she had dropped.

 "You're getting much better,"
 the tortoise continued.